aashi984/Younderbots-TaskAssignment1_Updated/README.md

 # Vaccination CRUD Application

-This is a Vaccination Registration CRUD web application developed using FastAPI, SQLAlchemy, MySQL, and HTML templates.
-It allows adding, viewing, updating, and deleting vaccination records.

----
+## Task Overview

+This project was developed as part of a task assignment for Python development at Younderbots.
+The objective was to build a CRUD web application to manage vaccination records with:

+- Frontend using HTML templates.
+- Backend using Python (FastAPI).
+- Database integration using MySQL.
+- ORM using SQLAlchemy.

 ## Tech Stack Used